RobbieLD/patterns/README.md

 Imagine a bike race and everytime you go through a checkpoint you want to be able to return to that point if you need to.
 The memento pattern can easily acumplish this.

+*** Bridge ***

+The bridge pattern is a way of swapping out the actual implimentation of a class at run time while preverving it's functionality.
+This is done by having the implimentations details contained inside an instance variable of the main class which can be changed (through accessor functions) when ever needed while out affecting the way the main class is caleld or used.

+For example imagine a bike rider which want's to ride a bike.
+However we want to be able to change the bike rider class at run time so they rider can ride any kind of bike as long as the bike impliments a common interface.

+*** Proxy ***

+The proxy pattern is where an interface is implimented by a class, usually making some kind of call to a third party application or service.
+To use this we then use a proxy class which also impliments the same interface but contains an instance of the original class (the actual implimentation).
+This allows for the details of creating the service and the authenticaion and such to be hidden in side the original class and the proxy to just handle callign the correct methods.

+For example imagine a bike shop that needs to check sto levels in it's warehouses. the warehouses expose services to check their stock levels.
+We can then make a class which does the checking of stock levels and a proxy for this which impliments the same interface but contains an instance to the original implimentation.

+*** Compisite ***

+The compisite pattern is bascialyl a tree data structure.
+It allows the addition of leaf nodes which end the branch they are attached to and also compisite nodes which them selves can contain child nodes.
+This pattern also allows a compisitie note to expose a means of traversing the tree.

+For example imagine a tree structure representing various different types of bikes.
+At the root of the tree is a basic bikes and the further down the tree you go the more specialised the bike becomes and the more it diverges from the original bike.
+The leaf nodes (end nodes) are the production bikes which go on sale to the clients where as the compisite nodes are the prototype bikes which lead to final version of production bikes.

+*** Flyweight ***

+The flyweight pattern is used to control a large number of objects all inheriteded from the same base type.
+A factory class is used to lazily create these as needed and return them as needed.

+Imagine a bike race where there are hundreds of bikes but only a few different types the bikes can be.
+Instead of making hundreds of classes or instantiating the several classes hundreds of times, a flyweight implimentation will handle the creation of the bike types and everytime a particular type is needed, it will return either the instance it's already created or a new one if this type hasn't been used before.
+This was there is every only the minimum required number of instantiated classes to represent all the bikes in the race.

+*** State ***

+This pattern allows an object to maintain and internal state which can change based on property changes or method calls.
+This internal state has changes the internal functionality of the object making it look a bit like it's changed type.
+This is done by having a state class instance variable in the main class which can be swapped for another state calss if some condition is met that requires a state change.

+For example imagine a Bike which changes from a Road bike to a mountain bike depending on the addition or removal of various componants.
+If you have a bike is behaves like a road bike until you add shocks then it behaves like a mountain hybrid bike until you add disc brakes and then it changes to a mountain bike.
+If you remove these parts it will change back to a road bike.